 Reconstruction of Persepolis, the royal ceremonial capital of the Persian Empire

-488 B.C.E. - Persepolis contain information about her wealth, workshops and hundreds of workers of both sexes.
+Irdabama was a highly successful Persian businesswoman who lived during the reign of Emperor Xerxes the Great (518–465 B.C.E.).
+She was a major formidable landowner and controlled a huge workforce.
+She ran her own wine and grain businesses.
+The fortification tablets at Persepolis contain information about her wealth, workshops and hundreds of workers of both sexes.
 She had her own seal which meant great prestige and power.
+She was of the noble class, but possessed far more political and economic power than most members of the nobility.
 Irdabama proved that possession of enormous property, wealth and good social standing was not limited to Royal women and that everything was possible with hard work and determination.
 Her non-Royal ranks with considerable estate, influence and autonomy.
 She is also well mentioned in international history books.
-Irdabama was just one of the many successful and powerful business women in the ancient Persian World.
-Most of them had the power to use their own seals and letterheads indicating not only their autonomy and independence, but the existence of an equal social system which accepted the authority and independence of women.
-(This section is mainly dedicated to Persian Queens and Warriors, but we just wanted to mention one ancient historical business woman).was a highly Successful Historical Business Woman.
-She was a major formidable landowner and controlled a huge workforce.
-She ran her own wine and grain business at the time of Xerxes the Great.
-The fortification tablets at
+Irdabama was just one of the many successful and powerful businesswomen in the ancient Persian World.
+Most of them had the power to use their own seals and letterheads indicating not only their autonomy, but also the existence of an equal social system which accepted the authority and independence of women.

-The name “ ” is a Hellenized form of an unidentified Old Persian name.
+The name Irdabama is a Hellenized form of an unidentified Old Persian name.